Lumi-supercomputer/lumi-userguide/docs/development/compiling/prgenv.md

 After you have loaded a programming environment, the [compiler wrappers][2] (`cc`, `CC` and `ftn`) are available.

+???
+Bug "PrgEnv-aocc broken in 21.08 and 21.12"
+    The ``PrgEnv-aocc`` module does not work correctly in the 21.08 and 21.12 releases of the Cray programming environment.
+This is due to different reasons.
+    The ``aocc/3.0.0`` module (used as the default version of AOCC in the 21.08 release) is broken since the compilers themselves are not installed.
+The ``aocc/3.1.0`` module has a bug in the code of the module.
+This has been fixed in later releases of the Crey programming environment so that problem will be solved when those releases are installed.
+Due to the way the installation of the Cray programming environment works it is currently not possible for us to correct the module by hand.

 ### Changing compiler versions

 If the default compiler version does not suit you, you can change the version